-Green bins are for general household waste that cannot be recycled.
+Green bins are for household waste that cannot be recycled.

 Collections